eth-educators/eth-docker-docs/website/docs/Usage/ImportKeys.md

 ### Importing keys from another validator instance

-If you are migrating to eth-docker from another validator node that uses systemd or some other init system, please see [SwitchClient.md](../Support/SwitchClient.md) for advice.
+If you are migrating to eth-docker from another validator node that uses systemd or some other init system, please see [SwitchClient.md](../Support/SwitchClient.md) and [Moving.md](../Support/Moving.md) for advice.
 Ultimately, you'll likely need to move files manually to your docker volume mount.

 For exmample, for moving from a system+prysm setup, you'll either need to use prysm's export+import functionality, or you'll need to locate your `all-accounts.keystore.json` and `wallet-password.txt` files and move them manually to `/var/lib/docker/volumes/eth-docker_prysmvalidator-data/_data/`.